 - Modeling and Analysis for Physical and Biological Systems

 - Computational Problems in the Physical and Biological Sciences

 The program is designed primarily for students possessing a B.S. or M.S. degree in mathematics, physics or other related technical disciplines.
 The three focus areas are interdisciplinary by nature.
 They will provide students with the opportunity to develop high-demand quantitative skills in multiple applied scientific areas, while ensuring that they are well grounded in more traditional areas of mathematics, physics, chemistry, earth science, biology, and cognitive science.
 By integrating these areas, the program emphasizes detailed analyses of the mechanisms underlying important scientific phenomena.

-View Interdisciplinary Applied Science and Mathematics, Ph.D. program information and degree requirements in the University Catalog.
+View Interdisciplinary Applied Science and Mathematics, Ph.D. program information and degree requirements in the Academic Catalog.